-Interested in hearing her unique perspective, we recently interviewed Dr. Zara Chan 陳駱靈岫, an obstetrician who happens to be 9 months pregnant with her second child.
-We want to know, what is it like being an obstetrician and being pregnant?
+Interested in hearing her unique perspective, we interviewed Dr. Zara Chan 陳駱靈岫, an obstetrician who was 9 months pregnant with her second child.
+We wanted to know, what is it like being a gynecologist and obstetrician in Hong Kong and being pregnant?

 After studying and practicing obstetrics for more than a decade and spending so much time around pregnant women, is there anything about pregnancy that came as a surprise?